-What better to follow a post about eggs, but a chicken?
+What could be better than to follow a post about eggs with a post about chicken?

-A few weeks back Mother Nature teased us with a run of amazing weather.
+A few weeks back, Mother Nature teased us with a run of amazing weather.
 Beautifully sunny days topping in the mid 70’s, which for my neck of the woods is a gift that I don’t take without thanks.
-However, it has a down side – now I want to be outside all of the time and the feeling just hasn’t been mutual between the good old misses and I.
+However, it has a down side, because now I want to be outside all of the time.
+And the feeling just hasn’t been mutual between the good old misses and I.

-I’m ready for grills, charcoal, propane, wood chips, fire pits, hanging outside with good company and a cold drink.
+I’m ready for grills, charcoal, propane, wood chips, fire pits, and hanging outside with good company and cold drinks.
 Is that too much to ask?
-Remind me of this when its 101 degrees for weeks on end with humidity to frizz any hair in two months or so.
+Remind me of this in a a couple of months, when it’s 101 degrees for weeks on end and there’s enough humidity to frizz everyone’s hair.

-But for now, I’m sneaking out between rain clouds and cold temps when I can to fill those summertime grill cravings.
+But for now, I’m sneaking out between rain clouds and cold temps cure my desire for grilled meals.

 Simple Mesquite Smoked Chicken